Services

 Department: Nova Scotia's Department of Growth and Development

 Description: The Community Housing Operating Support Program provides short-term operating support for community housing providers.
-Community housing organizations can apply to the Community Housing Operating Support Program for operating subsidies to meet immediate need.
+Community housing organizations can apply to the Community Housing Operating Support Program for operating subsidies to meet immediate needs.
 You can apply anytime

 Website:https://beta.novascotia.ca/apply-operating-subsidies-community-housing-community-housing-operating-support-program